What is the SSA?

 The overall objective of the Society is to further the study, application and good practice of statistical theory and methods in all branches of learning and enterprise.
 The Society is incorporated in the Australian Capital Territory (A.C.T.).
-The constitution was revised in accordance with the Associations Incorporation Act 1991 (A.C.T.) on May 7th 1993.
+The rules was revised in accordance with the Associations Incorporation Act 1991 (A.C.T.) in August 2007.
 The Society is guided by its Rules and Regulations and its Strategic Plan.

 The Society and ASPAI are governed by a Central Council, consisting of an Executive and delegates elected by branches, with two or more delegates from each branch depending on the size of the branch.
 The Executive consists of a President, Vice-President, Honorary Secretary, Honorary Treasurer and Australian Editor of the Australian and New Zealand Journal of Statistics.
 Central Council meets twice a year and the Executive carries out business by electronic and other means between Council meetings as necessary.
 The Society and ASPAI hold Annual General Meetings, usually timed to take place during a conference or workshop.